 The Memory dumps page displays a list of the memory dumps that occurred during the selected timeframe for the selected entity (host, service, process, or process group).

-Click the Trigger new dump button to generate a new memory dump (you’ll need the Configure capture of personal data user permission to do this).
+Click the Trigger new dump button to generate a new memory dump (you’ll need the Configure capture of sensitive data user permission to do this).
 To trigger a memory dump first select the process.
 Note: Dynatrace currently supports memory dumps for Java and Node.js processes only.

 Click the Trigger dump button.